daghf/libvmod-saintmode/README.rst

 =========

-This document is licensed under the same license as the libvmod-example project.
+This document is licensed under the same license as the libvmod-saintmode project.
 See LICENSE for details.

 * Copyright (c) 2011-2014 Varnish Software